danhjun/ITE-253/README.md

 ### Adding Bulk Users to Organizational Units

 This section provides a guide on how to bulk-add users to Active Directory in specific Organizational Units (OUs) like Accounting, Sales, HR, IT, Research, and Marketing.
-Each user will also receive access to a personal file drive, designated as `J:`, pointing to a file share structured as "users/username".
+Each user will also receive access to a personal file drive, designated as `J:`, pointing to a file share structured as "Shares/Users/{Username}"

 **Requirements:**
-- PowerShell script execution enabled on your server.
+- PowerShell script execution enabled on your server
-- Necessary permissions to add users and modify file shares.
+- Necessary permissions to add users and modify file shares
-- A CSV file named `UserList.csv` containing the user data structured with columns: FirstName, LastName, OU, Username.
+- A CSV file named `UserList.csv` containing the user data structured with columns: FirstName, LastName, OU, Username

 ```csv
 Brief glimpse into the UserList.csv